 The philosophy of the Catechesis of the Good Shepherd is that even very young children have a religious life.
 God is present to them in their deepest being, and they can develop both a conscious and intimate relationship with God.
 Catechesis of the Good Shepherd balances exposure to our liturgy and the richness of our communal sacramental life with reading the Bible.

 We believe that there is a deep bond between God and the child, which produces in the child the desire to draw nearer to God.
 The catechist’s role is to prepare the environment and present materials that “call forth” the child’s response rather than “pour in” information.
 We listen to the child, and together we ask, “God, who are you?
 How do you love us?”
 Each presentation the catechist gives to the children has specific materials with which the children work.
 These materials are always available to the children during their work time so that there is an added opportunity for the children to absorb it.

 Classes are structured to offer a time of prayer and song, a time for the presentation and a time for individual work by the child.
-The work of the children is their prayer and is the essential part of their time in the atrium.
+The work of the children is their prayer and is an essential part of their time in the atrium.

 Club 3-4-5—This is a special community is for third, fourth and fifth graders who regularly gather for fellowship and fun.